LocalGovIMS/localgov-ims/docs/packaging-your-api-client.md

 The package will be output to the bin folder.
 It should contain the version number in the filename.

-# Publish your client to GitHub Packages
+# Publish your client to the LocalGov IMS Packages feed

 1. Open the Developer Powershell from Visual Studio (Tools > Command Line > Developer Powershell)
 2. Add the LocalGov IMS package source: